SoloveyMaria/community/docs/DB_building/README.md

 A brief description of the workflow for building the Ligand-Receptor database for community tool
 ========

-We utilize two main interaction databases from OmniPath (Türei et al., 2021): the [`ligrec extra` dataset](https://r.omnipathdb.org/reference/import_ligrecextra_interactions.html), and the [`curated ligand-receptor interactions`](https://r.omnipathdb.org/reference/curated_ligand_receptor_interactions.html).
+We utilize two main interaction databases from OmniPath (Türei et al., 2021): the [`ligrec extra`](https://r.omnipathdb.org/reference/import_ligrecextra_interactions.html), and the [`curated ligand-receptor interactions`](https://r.omnipathdb.org/reference/curated_ligand_receptor_interactions.html).
 To retrieve the databases we make use of OmnipathR package (Valdeolivas et al., 2019) which is a client for the OmniPath web service (https://www.omnipathdb.org).

 Cellular interactions can occur between individual genes or proteins, where one acts as a transmitter (ligand, L1) and the other as a receiver (receptor, R1).
 This binary interaction can be represented as L1_R1.
 However, in some cases, these components can be composed of multiple genes or proteins.
 These members of a complex may share certain roles or functions, such as all members being receptors or ligands.
 Alternatively, the complex may be comprised of a mixture of components, such as one ligand and one receptor or one ligand and two receptors, and so on.